sormy/gentoo-ami-builder/README.md

   - Additional permissions to build on spot instances:
     - ec2:DescribeSpotInstanceRequests
     - ec2:RequestSpotInstances
+  - Additional permission needed the first time you launch a spot instance.
+    You don't need this if you already have the `AWSServiceRoleForEC2Spot` Service-Linked Role in your account; it's automatically created by the console app the first time you create a spot instance.
     - iam:CreateServiceLinkedRole

 Usually the easiest solution is to just temporarily add AWS managed policy